prabhuignoto/nexhealth_quickstart/README.md

 | LOCATION_ID | Refers to a specific location                                   |
 | API_KEY     | API Key provided by NexHealth                                   |

-Also, check the following lines in server/index.js to make sure the node server is using the right.env file:
+Also, check the following lines in server/server-config.js to make sure the node server is using the right .env file:

 ```js
   config({